Google Search Console

-Google Search Console is a web service by Google which allows webmasters to check indexing status, search queries, crawling errors and optimize visibility of their websites.
+Google Search Console (formerly Google Webmaster Tools) is a web service by Google which allows webmasters to check indexing status, search queries, crawling errors and optimize visibility of their websites.

 Until 20 May 2015, the service was called Google Webmaster Tools.
 In January 2018, Google introduced a new version of the search console, with changes to the user interface.
-In September of 2019, old Search Console reports, including the home and dashboard pages, were removed.
+In September 2019, old Search Console reports, including the home and dashboard pages, were removed.

+Since 2019, Search Console has supported Domain properties, which combine all protocol and subdomain variations (such as http, https, www, and non-www) into a single property, simplifying site management and reporting.